Classical and Quantum Mechanics via Lie algebras: Standard thermodynamical systems

-This is the complete list of assumptions defining phenomenological equilibrium thermodynamics; the system function $\Delta$ can be determined either by fitting to experimental data, or by calculation from a more fundamental description, cf. Theorem \ref{t.eos}.
+This is the complete list of assumptions defining phenomenological equilibrium thermodynamics for standard systems; the system function $\Delta$ can be determined either by fitting to experimental data, or by calculation from a more fundamental description, cf. Theorem \ref{t.eos}.
 All other properties follow from the system function.
 Thus, all equilibrium properties of a material are characterized by the system function $\Delta$.

-Surfaces of nondifferentiability of the system function correspond to so-called \bfi{phase transitions}.
-The equation of state shows that, apart from possible phase transitions, the state space has the structure of an $(s-1)$-dimensional manifold in $\Rz ^{s}$, where $s$ is the number of intensive variables; in case of a standard system, the dimension is therefore one higher than the number of kinds of substances.
+Surfaces where the system function is not differentiable correspond to so-called \bfi{phase transitions}.
+The equation of state shows that, apart from possible phase transitions, the state space has the structure of an $(s-1)$-dimensional manifold in $\Rz ^{s}$, where $s$ is the number of intensive variables; in case of a standard system, the manifold dimension is therefore one higher than the number of kinds of substances.

-Thermodynamic systems with multiple phases are only piecewise homogeneous; each phase separately may be described as a standard thermodynamic system, but discussing the equilibrium at interfaces needs some additional effort, described in all textbooks on thermodynamics.
-Therefore, we consider only regions of state space where the system function $\Delta$ is twice continuously differentiable.
+Standard systems describe only a single phase of a substance (typically the solid, liquid, or gas phase), and changes between these as some thermodynamic variable(s) change.
+Thermodynamic systems with multiple phases (e.g., boiling water, or water containing ice cubes) are only piecewise homogeneous.
+Each phase may be described separately as a standard thermodynamic system.
+But discussing the equilibrium at the interfaces between different phases needs some additional effort.
+(This is described in all common textbooks on thermodynamics.)
+Therefore, we consider only regions of the state space where the system function $\Delta$ is twice continuously differentiable.

-Each equilibrium instance of the material is characterized by a particular state $(T,P,N)$, from which all equilibrium properties can be computed:
+Each equilibrium instance of the material is characterized by a particular state $(T,P,\mu)$, from which all equilibrium properties can be computed:

 \begin{thm}~

 (i) In any equilibrium state, the extensive variables are given by \lbeq{e.Sp} S=\Omega\frac{\partial \Delta}{\partial T}(T,P,\mu),~~~ V=-\Omega\frac{\partial \Delta}{\partial P}(T,P,\mu),~~~ N=\Omega\frac{\partial \Delta}{\partial \mu}(T,P,\mu), \eeq and the \bfi{Euler equation} \lbeq{e.Hp} H=T S - P V + \mu \cdot N. \eeq Here $\Omega$ is a positive number called the \bfi{system size}.